 The following chart shows the movement of the MSCI All Country World Index (an index that measures stock performance globally) over the course of the last twelve months.
 You will note that there are also a number of the major news headlines that may have impacted stock performance.

 In terms of the performance of stocks, the US equity markets have provided a negative performance in the short-term, but a positive performance in the long-term.

 You will note that there was wide disparity between those stocks that are considered “Growth” (normally stocks in sectors like technology, healthcare, etc.) and those that are classified as “Value” stocks (normally stocks in sectors like financials, energy, etc.).
 Find below, performance data for various categories of US Stocks:

 International Stock Performance

-Interest rates were mixed across the US fixed income market during the first quarter of 2017.
-The yield on the 5-year Treasury note was unchanged, ending at 1.93%.
-The yield on the 10-year Treasury note decreased 5 basis points (bps) to 2.40%.
-The 30-year Treasury bond yield decreased 4 bps to 3.02%.
+Interest rates decreased in the US Treasury fixed income market during the first quarter.
+The yield on the 5-year Treasury note declined 28 basis points (bps), ending at 2.23%.
+The yield on the 10-year Treasury note decreased 28 bps to 2.41%.
+The 30-year Treasury bond yield fell 21 bps to finish at 2.81%.

 On the short end of the curve, the 1-month T-bill yield was relatively unchanged at 2.43%, while the 1-year T-bill yield dipped 23 bps to 2.40%.
 The 2-year Treasury note finished at 2.27% after a 21 bps decrease.